Jonathan Munson, Executive Director, RFTH

 “He lifted me up out of the slimy pit, out of the mud and the mire; He set my feet upon the rock and gave me a firm place to stand.”
 Psalm 40:2

-No matter how hard you try, there’s simply nothing you can do to improve your circumstances.
+Like that ship, have you ever felt stuck in a helpless situation, where, no matter how hard you try, there’s nothing you can do to improve your circumstances?

-There was only one thing David could do – wait.
-He says, “I waited patiently on the Lord…” (v.
-1).
-The literal translation gives us a better understanding of his experience: “in waiting, I waited.”
+There was only one thing David could do—wait.
+He says, “I waited patiently on the Lord…” (verse 1).
+The literal translation better explains his experience: “In waiting, I waited.”

 In other words, David didn’t just wait for a little while.